dhuvarak-sharma/RTL-Design-And-Synthesis-Sky130/Day 5/README.md

 ![Synthesis result of incomp_if — D-Latch inferred](../images/image45.png)

-Clearly, the synthesis tool has also inferred a D-Latch, as we expected.
+Clearly, the synthesis tool has also inferred a D-Latch, as expected.

 ---